 Our author says to expect UDI costs to be as much as 1%+ of annual sales.
-Ongoing costs and post market surveillance factors are also discussed.
+Ongoing costs and post-market surveillance factors are also discussed.
 This new regulation is not without its costs.
-Some costs are significant–especially to small medical device labelers.
+Some are significant, especially to small medical device labelers.
 There are the obvious implementation costs and ongoing maintenance.
 There are also “Post-market Surveillance Factors,” which may be a cost or benefit, but Post-Market Surveillance Factors certainly have long-term implications for your company.

 UDI Costs to Industry

 “The [UDI] final rule may have a significant economic impact on a substantial number of small entities that label medical devices.”
-(Federal Register – Cost and Benefits) Eastern Research Group, Inc. (ERG), under contract to FDA, “…estimated present value of the costs to domestic labelers is $620.4 million using a 7 percent discount rate and $713.2 million using a 3 percent rate…” over a 10-year period.
+(Federal Register – Cost and Benefits) Eastern Research Group, Inc. (ERG), under contract to FDA, “…estimated present value of the costs to domestic labelers is $620.4 million using a 7 percent discount rate and $713.2 million using a 3 percent rate…” over 10 years.
 Over the same time period, the annualized costs for domestic labelers are estimated to be $82.6 million at a 7 percent discount rate and $81.2 million at 3 percent.
 Medical device labelers will incur most of these costs.
-Labelers include manufacturers, reprocessors, specification developers, repackagers and relabelers that induce a label to be affixed to a medical device.
-ERG estimated costs would not eclipse 1% of revenues annually, except for a small percentage of companies required to directly mark certain devices.
-Some multi-use device manufacturers required to direct mark their Class I devices could benefit from reduced total costs if all of their device labels only require static barcodes, rather than more costly variable barcodes (DI +PI).
+Labelers include manufacturers, reprocessors, specification developers, repackagers, and re-labelers that induce a label to be affixed to a medical device.
+ERG estimated costs would not eclipse 1% of revenues annually, except for a small percentage of companies required to mark specific devices directly.
+Some multi-use device manufacturers required to direct mark their Class I devices could benefit from reduced total costs if all of their device labels only need static barcodes, rather than more costly variable barcodes (DI +PI).
 ERG also estimated 32 firms out of 5,234 domestic medical device labelers (5,010 are small businesses) will bear costs greater than 1% of revenues, due to needing costly laser direct marking equipment.
 Interestingly, all 32 firms are all considered small businesses.

 Most of the costs associated with UDI are related to implementation.
 The following is a list of examples: